 The Brenton Cove Racing Program is customized for youth sailors serious about racing Optimists, Lasers and C420s.
 Each team will have their own accomplished coaches who will teach the skills necessary to thrive on the youth racing circuit.
-Every summer we have a great variety of regattas to choose from to test each sailor’s progress, from the local NBYA regatta to the National Championship.
+Every summer we have a great variety of regattas on the schedule, from the local NBYA regattas and scrimmages to class National and North American Championships.
 Sailors will learn to plan and strive to execute a goal-orientated summer sailing campaign.
 Through a collaborative, team-first effort, sailors should expect to learn a lot, push themselves towards their best, and have a lot of fun in the process!

 BCRP was created as a partnership between the Sail Newport and Ida Lewis Yacht Club in 2009.
 The program aims to provide increased amounts of opportunities, resources, and access to quality coaching for competitive sailors from the two organizations and beyond.
 Sailor to coach ratio will be low and the quality of the coaching will be high.
 Coaches will come with multiple years experience and will focus solely on their individual teams throughout the summer.

 Management of the program is a cooperative effort with hands-on, day-to-day leadership from directors Jennifer Killian (Ida Lewis Yacht Club) and Nick Ewenson (Sail Newport).

 The BCRP Optimist, Laser and C420 teams’ practices schedule is semi regular, but shifts around the regatta schedule.
 Once registered and accepted, you will be invited to Team Snap, our online team management tool where you will find the most up to date schedule.
 In general:

 Practices runs Tuesday through Friday, 9 a.m. – 4 p.m.

 Practice schedule runs June 22nd – August 13th